 MHA vs. MBA: What are the Differences?

-The healthcare industry is one of the fastest growing in the US.
-The number of healthcare jobs is expected to increase 18% by 2021, meaning that there will be 2.4 million new healthcare jobs by that year.
+The healthcare industry is one of the fastest growing in the U.S. The number of healthcare jobs is expected to increase by 15% by 2029, meaning that there will be 2.4 million new healthcare jobs by that year.

-An MHA degree is a graduate-level degree that is designed to help people become leaders in the healthcare field.
-Typically, the people who pursue an MHA degree are already working in healthcare.
-They might be clinicians who are looking to transition to an administrative or executive role or people working in administration who would like to move up to management or executive level positions.
+An MHA degree is a graduate-level degree that’s designed to help people become leaders in the healthcare field.
+Typically, people who pursue an MHA degree are already working in healthcare.
+They might be clinicians who are looking to transition to an administrative or executive role or people working in administration who would like to move up to management or executive-level positions.

 The focus of most MHA programs is specific to healthcare.
-Some of the courses offered in an MHA program might include:
+The courses offered in an MHA program might include the following: